fugufisch/minimal-mistakes/teaching/index.md

 ## Python

-A python course for undergrad and grad students I teach at HU Berlin.
+- A python course for undergrad and grad students I teach at HU Berlin.
 We introduce python in general and some more scientific packages like numpy and pandas.
 Please have a look at the course [website](http://jaguar.biologie.hu-berlin.de/~max/python_course/python_course_2014.html).

+- We updated this course in 2015 and put everything into a [GIT repo](https://github.com/tbphu/hu_bp_python_course)

 ### Introduction to Regular Expressions